Key takeaways

-It may be challenging to get a credit card with no security deposit requirement while building or rebuilding credit, but it’s definitely not impossible.
+It can be challenging to find a credit card with no security deposit requirement while building or rebuilding credit, but it’s definitely not impossible.
+Here’s a look at the best credit cards with no deposit requirements and what you need to know to get started.

 What types of credit cards don’t require deposits?

 Many credit cards don’t require security deposits, but you’ll generally need a good credit score to qualify.
 If you have fair credit, you may still find some cards without a security deposit.
-Cards in this category are called “unsecured credit cards.”
+Cards in this category are called unsecured credit cards.

 Unsecured cards can come with rewards, annual fees, and generally have interest rates.
 Premium rewards credit cards generally don’t require any security deposit, but you’ll often need a good to excellent credit score to qualify.
 Some cards, like travel rewards cards, also carry annual fees.